menglishca/keyin-course-notes/content/databases/qaps/qap-1/_index.md

   - An explanation of the relationships between tables and how they are represented in your design
   - An explanation of the benefits of using a database for this data.
 - Diagrams do not have to be any standard form, as long as the data is present.
 A tool like: [https://dbdiagram.io](https://dbdiagram.io) may help, but is not required.
+- Submissions should be made on Teams via the appropriate assignment
+- Submissions should **only** include your PDF file
+- Submissions are subject to the Keyin late assessment policy found [here](https://keyincollege289.sharepoint.com/:b:/s/DatabaseProgramming-SD14Jan.2025-Apr.2025/ERhPYAhTYw5LncPYJt1qjfABVmfRwDZvyAWrtZGZmzgjBA?e=vqGUKb)
+  - If an extension is needed please reach out before the due date

 ## Pass Outstanding Criteria
-- Achieve a grade of 85% or above on the QAP.
+- Achieve a grade of 80% or above on the QAP.

 ## Grading Rubric